Clothes dryers seem harmless enough — yntil they burn your house to the ground.

-When lint collects in your dryer vents, it restricts the air flow, causing exhaust gases to get backed up — and creating the perfect environment for a fire to form.
+When lint collects in your dryer vents, it restricts the air flow, causing exhaust gases to get backed up — creating the perfect environment for a fire to start.

 Here are a few shocking facts from the National Fire Protection Association on how clothes dryers contribute to house fires:

 - Around 15,970 clothes dryer fires are reported each year, resulting in an estimated 13 civilian deaths, 444 civilian injuries, and $238 million in property loss.

 - Clothes dryers and washing machines are involved in one out of every 22 home fires, with dryers accounting for 92% of those fires.

 - The leading cause of clothes dryer fires (at 32%) is failure to clean the dryer.